babylonlabs-io/rollup-bsn-contracts/SPEC.md

 **Expected Behavior:** Finality contracts MUST implement this handler with the following verification logic:

-1. **Finality Provider Existence Check**: Verify that the finality provider exists and is not slashed:
+1. **Finality Provider Existence Check**: Verify that the finality provider exists and is not slashed by querying the Babylon Genesis chain through gRPC:
-   - Use `query_grpc` to call `/babylon.btcstkconsumer.v1.Query/FinalityProvider` with `consumer_id` and `fp_pubkey_hex` parameters
+   - Use `query_grpc` to call `/babylon.btcstkconsumer.v1.Query/FinalityProvider` with the `consumer_id` and `fp_pubkey_hex` parameters
-   - Verify the response contains a valid finality provider with non-zero voting power
+   - Verify the response contains a valid finality provider
    - Ensure the finality provider has not been slashed (`slashed_babylon_height` and `slashed_btc_height` are both 0)

 2. **Duplicate Vote Check**: Check if an identical vote already exists: